starvagrant/toh/toh.markdown/the_garden_of_treason.md

 "What do you mean?"

-"The lasting environmental impact of a battlezone.
+"The lasting environmental impact of a battle zone.
 We wanted to get rid of it.
 Wanted things to heal.
 But a battlefield does something.
 It doesn't do it well or straight-forwardly.
 But it, shows, really shows, the devastation of war.
 It creates a record, blossoms a memory that doesn't forget.
 Without that memory..."
 Margot paused for effect, "the field is ready for another battle,"

 "You mean the plants white wash the evidence?"
 Jason asked incredulously.